Toward a Complexity Classification of High-Temperature Bosons: Computational Tractability and Power-Law Clustering

+When condition \eqref{condition_cc} is violated (i.e., $k\mathfrak{g}>2$), the convergence breaks down.
+As explicitly demonstrated by a counter-example constructed in Remark 12 of the Supplemental Material~\cite{sm}, the combinatorial weight of clusters scales super-exponentially with cluster size.
+This divergence suggests that the Bose-Hubbard model represents a ``cusp'' of computational tractability, beyond which genuine complexity and nontrivial high-temperature phenomena may emerge.

-\paragraph*{Computational complexity for finite-range bosonic system.---} To understand the role of coupling range and its effect on locality, it is physically insightful to contrast the long-range results with their finite-range counterparts.
+\paragraph*{Short-range cases.---} To understand the role of coupling range and its effect on locality, it is physically insightful to contrast the long-range results with their finite-range counterparts.
 This comparison reveals how the transition from strictly local to non-local couplings affects the system's computational complexity.

 Our first point of comparison is the classical simulation of the partition function.
 For the finite-range Boson-Hubbard model, we establish the following result.